input-output-hk/engineering/blog/2023-01-24-hs-bindgen-introduction.md

 --   header file) can't work in our case.
-Maybe we want a future with an --   {-# LANGUAGE RustApiFFI #-} language extension that would enable us to --   work on top of a `.rs` source file (or a `.rlib`, but this is unlikely as --   this format has purposely no public specifications).
+Maybe we want a future with an --   {-# LANGUAGE RustApiFFI #-} language extension that would enable us to --   work on top of a `.rs` source file (or a `.rlib`, but this is unlikely as --   this format has purposely no public specification).

 {-# OPTIONS_GHC -Wno-unused-imports #-}